tusen-ai/naive-ui/demo/documentation/theme/enUS/styleScheme.md

 # Use Style Scheme
 Naive UI has a built-in style scheme.
-It's powerful for you to create naive-ui styled component.
-Config Consumer & Element have access to style scheme.
+It's powerful for you to create Naive UI styled component. `n-config-consumer` & `n-element` have access to style scheme.
 ```html
 <n-config-consumer>
   <template v-slot="{ styleScheme }">